 Cut through the muddle of applying for further education!
-Here are five great tips and tricks for prospective art school students.
+Here are five great tips and tricks for prospective students at art colleges.

 So you've been interested in art for quite some time.
 You may have taken extensive art classes during high school, and you know that a fine arts degree is in your future.

-Remember, applying to art school is similar to applying to any other college institution.
-Here are five tips to help make applying for art school a little less daunting.
+Remember, applying to art colleges is similar to applying to any other ediucation institution.
+Here are five tips to help make applying for art colleges a little less daunting.

 - Read all our career-related posts here.
 For more on getting the most out of student life as a designer or illustrator, check out the Design Student Handbook.